CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

     {{<figure src="/images/netq/inventory-switch-large-platform-tab.png" width="500">}}

-4. Hover over a segment in the Vendor or Platform graphic to view how many and which switches deploy the specified vendor or platform.
+4. Hover over a segment in the Vendor or Platform graphic to view how many switches deploy the specified vendor or platform.

     Context sensitive highlighting is also employed here, such that when you select a vendor, the corresponding platforms are also highlighted; and vice versa.
 Note that you can also see the status of the Cumulus Linux license for each switch.